Schedule a free consultation

 In Montgomery County, the system can be stacked against you.
 Police rush to judgment in their investigation.
 Many citizens on a jury inherently are inclined to trust the testimony of the police.
 Many otherwise law-abiding citizens who find themselves in the unfortunate position of being arrested for DWI are, therefore, also inclined to bargain for a plea deal, if possible, so that they can get the whole thing over with and start on with their lives again.

 The problem is that your life will never be the same again if you are convicted of a DWI charge.
 You need an attorney like Doug Murphy, who has spent his entire career committed to successfully defending DWI and other criminal allegations.
 You need a lawyer like Doug Murphy, who has not only the experience and skilled in fighting for your rights and your freedom but who is also repeatedly able to convince and persuade juries where to find reasonable doubt against otherwise insurmountable evidence.
 Doug Murphy routinely demonstrates the know-how on strategic and winning defenses for his clients.
 Doug Murphy understands how jurors think; he knows how to introduce evidence, challenge the state's evidence, frame legal arguments designed to neutralize and mitigate the prosecution, and demonstrate reasonable doubt.
-At Doug Murphy Law Firm, P.C., we are committed to a comprehensive and aggressive defense that defeats the State's case against you.
+At Murphy & McKinney Law Firm, P.C., we are committed to a comprehensive and aggressive defense that defeats the State's case against you.

 Criminal Defense